vrandamanihar/23UADS4171-Vranda-Manihar-NNLAB-2025/Experiment-5/Readme.md

 Loss Curve: Adam showed faster convergence compared to SGD, and models with larger filters tended to overfit slightly.

 My Comments:

 Limitations:
-Training time increases significantly with larger filter sizes and higher regularization.
+1.Training time increases significantly with larger filter sizes and higher regularization.
-The model does not include advanced data augmentation, which could improve generalization.
-Only basic hyperparameter tuning was done; techniques like grid search or Bayesian optimization could yield better results.
+2. Onlt basic hyperparaemeter tuning was used.
+Bayesian classification would give better results.
-The dataset contains visually similar categories, making classification inherently difficult.
-Testing on additional datasets would better assess the model’s robustness.
-Future improvements include adding dropout layers for better regularization, experimenting with different architectures like ResNet, and using automated hyperparameter tuning methods for optimization.